oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

         2 email  Person$email
     }
     Person$email = String /idn-email       // Tool-generated type definition.
-                                           // A specification author might name this type Email-Address, since
-                                           // it can be used by types other than Person.

 ### 3.3.2 Field Multiplicity
 Fields may be defined to have multiple values of the same type.
 Simplifying converts each field that can have more than one value to a separate ArrayOf type.
-The minimum and maximum cardinality (minc and maxc) FieldOptions ([Table 3-5](#table-3-5-field-options)) are moved from FieldOptions to the minimum and maximum size (minv and maxv) TypeOptions of the new ArrayOf type.
-The only exception is that if minc is 0 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum size of 1.
+The minimum and maximum cardinality (minc and maxc) FieldOptions ([Table 3-5](#table-3-5-field-options)) are moved from FieldOptions to the minimum and maximum size (minv and maxv) TypeOptions of the new ArrayOf type, except that if minc is 0 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum size of 1.